Featured image of Solve 3D Print “Ghosting” Defects in a few Easy Steps Source: tylerwatt12 via Reddit

 Tightening your printer's belts will give your printhead less slack to move around (Source: The Edge of Tech via YouTube)

 Your printer likely uses belts to move a component (or multiple), such as the printhead and print bed.
-Over time, these belts can stretch or the pulleys that hold them can loosen, allowing slack to get into the belt loop.
-When this happens, the printhead (or whichever component uses belts) will move around during printing, causing ringing in prints.
+Over time, these belts can stretch, or the pulleys that hold them can loosen, allowing slack to get into the belt loop.
+When this happens, the printhead (or whichever component uses belts) will move around during printing, causing ghosting in prints.

 Some machines, like the Ender 3 V2, also have integrated belt tensioners with thumb screws that allow you to easily adjust the belt tension.
 If your printer doesn’t have these, there are 3D printable upgrades.